schneidermu/piNN-DFT/README.md

 ```

 ## Electron and atomic density accuracy calculations
 Change the paths to den_mol_or folder and your Multiwfn file in the script, create calc folder and paste the LDA densities there.
 Create grids folder and paste the grids into it.
-Calculate CCSD reference densities and paste them into den_mol_or/REF/CCSORT.npz file.
+Paste CCSD reference densities into den_mol_or/REF/CCSORT.npz file.
 To calculate the avRANE, run:
 ```
 python -m run_molden --Functional {name of the functional}